- Planning level engineering encompassing over 240 miles of sanitary and combined sewer within the City

 Old Town Sewer Assessment and Rehabilitation Program

 This project provides for the condition assessment of all sewers in the in the Old Town area (including the combined sewer area) of the City and remediation of structurally deficient sewers and sewer structures.
 This project will be completed in several phases.
 The first phase will begin in March 2019 and will consist of physical inspections of all manholes and inlets in the Old Town area.
-This phase of the project is anticipated to last approximately one year.
+This phase of the project is anticipated to last approximately 12-18 months.
+The second phase begin in March 2020 and will include inspection of all sewers in the northern half of the Old Town area.
 Temporary no parking signs will be posted in work areas where access to these structures are needed to complete the inspection.

 Read more about the Old Town Sewer Assessment and Rehabilitation Program or contact Erin Bevis-Carver at 703.746.4154.

 Over the past two decades, the City has implemented a program to address excessive infiltration and inflow into sanitary sewers throughout the majority of the City.
 During wet weather, infiltration and inflow can result in sanitary sewers operating over capacity leading to sewer back-ups and release of pollutants into City waterways.
 To date, the City has spent approximately $30M addressing infiltration and inflow by rehabilitating over 60 miles of sanitary sewer and repairing close to 3,200 manholes.
-The City is currently in post-construction monitoring status following rehabilitation of sewers and manholes in the Holmes Run Sewershed.
-Flow meters are currently installed throughout this sewershed and the data will be used to estimate how much infiltration and inflow has been reduced.
+The City has recently completed its post-construction flow monitoring program for the Holmes Run Sewershed and is in the process of assessing the level of infiltration and inflow reduced.